Effects of the coronavirus outbreak on customers who are abroad

 - you wish to cancel your application

-- Press release from the Ministry for Foreign Affairs: Finland suspends the reception and processing of ordinary visa and residence permit applications in the missions (19 March 2020)
+- Press release from the Ministry for Foreign Affairs: Limited reception of residence permit applications to resume in Finnish missions abroad (17.6.2020) (17.6.2020)

 You can still submit your application via the Finnish Immigration Service’s online service Enter Finland and pay the processing fee online.
 We will begin to process your application once your identity has been verified.